doc4d/4d-web-studio/docs/webforms/using-web-form-editor.md

 The server-side reference of a component is its "address" on the server.
 To set the behavior of a component, you can assign a server-side reference to it, and then [use that reference in class functions](../API/WebFormItemClass.md).

-To assign a server-side reference to a component, enter a value in the Properties Panel > Server Side:
+To assign a server-side reference to a component, enter a value in the Properties panel > Server Side:

 ![alt-text](img/image-server-side.png)